What is made-to-order, and which ethical fashion brands create made-to-order clothes?

-You’ve probably seen the phrase “made-to-order” grace the (online) pages of your favourite ethical and sustainable websites, but have you ever wondered what it actually means, or why it’s even a thing?
-Dw, we’ve got you.
+You’ve probably seen the phrase “made-to-order” appearing on your favourite ethical and sustainable websites, but have you ever wondered what it actually means, or why it’s even a thing?

 If something is made-to-order, it is “specially made according to a customer’s specifications” or “designed specifically to fulfil a particular set of requirements.”
-Thank you, Ms. Google.
 Essentially, if a garment is made-to-order, it is only brought to life if there is an individual demand for that specific garment.

-Why is made-to-order fashion so damn great, you ask?
-Well, according to the ABS, each Australian sends an average of 23kgs of textiles to landfill each year, so it is evident that cheap, disposable fashion is a massive problem.
+Why is made-to-order fashion so great, you ask?
+Well, according to the Department of Agriculture, Water and the Environment, each Australian sends an average of 23kgs of textiles to landfill each year, so it is evident that cheap, disposable fashion is a massive problem.
 Ethical fashion companies with a made-to-order mode of production are helping to combat this issue by providing consumers not only with garments that will defy seasons and trends, but also with a shifted mindset when it comes to fashion consumption.

 If you’re wondering which ethical fashion brands offer made-to-order garments, we’ve got you covered there, too.
-Here’s a list of a few of our favourite ethical and sustainable made-to-order fashion labels, just for you:
+Here’s a list of a few of our favourite ethical and sustainable made-to-order fashion labels in Australia and New Zealand, just for you.

 Z. The Label is one of our absolute go-to’s when it comes to made-to-order fashion brands.
-Josi, Z. The Label’s founder, wanted to “create a label that reduces its footprint and is consciously circulating money within the Australian economy.”
-Not only is every single piece in Z. The Label’s exquisite range ethically hand-made by a small team in the Gold Coast, but the garments are also slowly crafted from a lush, responsibly-sourced 100% OEKO-TEX certified linen, an OEKO-TEX certified merino wool from ZQ Merino (a world leader in ethical wool production), or deadstock fabric.
-As for the leftover materials, it is used to be sewn into sleep masks or recycled into samples, and any end-of-roll fabric that they are unable to use is donated to The Social Studio: a not-for-profit social enterprise using fashion as a means of helping to improve the lives of young Australians from a refugee or migrant background.
+Not only is every single piece in Z. The Label’s exquisite range ethically hand-made by a small team in the Gold Coast, but the garments are made-to-order from a beautiful, responsibly-sourced 100% OEKO-TEX certified linen, an OEKO-TEX certified merino wool from ZQ Merino, or deadstock fabric.
+As for the leftover materials, they are used to be sewn into sleep masks or recycled into samples, and any end-of-roll fabric that they are unable to use is donated to The Social Studio: a not-for-profit social enterprise using fashion as a means of helping to improve the lives of young Australians from a refugee or migrant background.

-Latin for ‘existence’ or ‘to be’, Esse was the name chosen to represent a brand whose focus was to invoke thoughtfulness.
-Alicia Tsi, the founder of Esse, wanted to be really discerning when it came to designing her garments.
+Alicia Tsi, the founder of New Zealand-based ethical fashion label Esse, wanted to be really discerning when it came to designing her garments.
 The result of this discernment is a brand that is completely counter to the fast fashion movement, bucking the trend of poorly made ‘fashion’ pieces that fall apart in the wash after three wears and instead adhering to a made-to-order mode of production with some of her garments.
 The design concept is beautiful; classic investment pieces, all of which seem to mix and match perfectly.
 ‘Seasons’ for Esse don’t function like most brands.
 Colours and styles can be cycled in and back out based on what feels fresh.
 In this way, there’s no pressure on the label to use evermore resources, and no pressure on you to constantly buy more stuff.

-Made-to-order garments from ethical fashion brands are wonderful for everyone, and everything, involved, from the consumer to the environment.
+Made-to-order garments from ethical fashion brands are wonderful for everyone and everything involved in the production process, from the consumer to the environment.
 When you purchase an item of clothing that has been made-to-order, you’re getting a garment that has not only been specifically made for you, but it has also been designed for longevity, durability, timelessness, trans-seasonality, and its ability to defy trends.
 We don’t know about you, but we think that’s pretty dang cool.